 - 12 dried apricots chopped

 - 1/2 teaspoon ground cardamom

 - Combine the orange juice, cranberries and chopped orange in a large, non-reactive pot.
 Bring to a simmer and let cook until the cranberries begin to burst.

 - Add the apple, apricots, honey and cardamom and cook for approximately 20 minutes, until the orange rinds are tender and it has thickened (watch it carefully, honey scorches easily.
 I speak from experience here).

 - Once it has reached a consistency you like, remove it from the heat.
-Should you want to can it, pour chutney into prepared jars.
-Remove air bubbles, wipe the rims and apply lids/bands.
+Should you want to can it, pour chutney into clean, hot jars.
+Remove air bubbles, wipe the rims and apply lids and rings.
 Process in a boiling water canner for 10 minutes (don’t start your timer until the water has returned to a boil).

-- For an even more shelf stable product, replace 3/4 of a cup of the honey with one cup of unprocessed cane sugar (honey is sweeter than sugar, so you need a bit more to make up the difference).
+- For an even longer keeping product, replace 3/4 of a cup of the honey with one cup of unprocessed cane sugar (honey is sweeter than sugar, so you need a bit more to make up the difference).